 Writing an accurate and clear exposition of complex technical work is at least as difficult as doing the work in the first place.
-Given below is an outline of the main points to keep in mind while you are planning and writing a paper that will be reviewed for publication in the Proceedings of the Winter Simulation Conference (WSC) and presentation at the conference.
-For most of those points, several alternative references are given to assist you in obtaining additional information if needed; moreover, the associated hyperlinks are to material that can be accessed online free of charge either indefinitely or during a reasonable trial period.
+Given below is an outline of the main points to keep in mind while you are planning and writing a paper that will be reviewed for possible publication in the Proceedings of the Winter Simulation Conference (WSC) and presentation at the conference.
+For most of those points, several references are given to assist you in obtaining additional guidance if needed; and many of the associated hyperlinks are to material that can be accessed online free of charge either indefinitely or during a reasonable trial period.
 For questions about these guidelines, please send email to jwilson@ncsu.edu or the proceedings coeditors.

 I. Plan the paper.
-Getting started is often the hardest part in each stage of any writing project.
-For effective ways to begin planning the paper, see Heard (2016, chap.
+Getting started is often the hardest part at each stage of any writing project.
+For effective ways to begin planning the paper, see Heard (2022, chap.
 7).
-One good way is to start with task I.B (organizing the paper), which will give you a clearer idea of how to handle task I.A (summarizing the problem, the solution, and the intended audience).
-At any rate, finalizing the plan for the paper may require several iterations of those tasks.
-For more details on aids in organizing the paper-specifically, brainstorming, wordstacks, concept maps (clustering), issue trees, outlines, and figure shuffling-see Heard (2016, 62-69); Matthews and Matthews (2014, chap.
-3); Pearsall and Cook (2010, chap.
-3); Flower (1993, chap.
-7); or Menzel, Jones, and Boyd (1961, chap.
-1).
+One good way is to start with task I.B below (organizing the paper), which should give you a clearer idea of how to handle task I.A below (specifying precisely the problem, the solution, and the intended audience).
+At any rate, finalizing the plan for the paper usually requires several iterations of those tasks.